www.johngill.net

 Climbing Magazine (September 2003) Quick Click recommendation of this site

 This is a non-commercial, historical and educational website.
 All rights reserved.
-No part of this site may be reproduced, stored in a retrieval system, or transmitted in any form or by any means without prior permission.
+No part of this site may be reproduced, stored in a retrieval system, or transmitted in any form or by any means without prior per

 The Origins of